Skip to content

 Send emails

-Send your first email using the REST API or Workers binding.
+Send your first email using the Workers binding, the REST API, or SMTP.

 Send emails from your applications using Cloudflare Email Service.
-You can use the REST API from any platform or the Workers binding for applications built on Cloudflare Workers.
+You can use the Workers binding for applications built on Cloudflare Workers, the REST API from any platform, or SMTP from any SMTP-capable application or mail client.

 Set up your domain

-1. In the Cloudflare dashboard, go to Email Sending.
+1. In the Cloudflare dashboard, go to Compute > Email Service > Email Sending.

 Go to Email Sending